stackhpc/openstack-admin-guide/source/working_with_kayobe.rst

 A Kayobe development environment can easily be set up using a script called ``beokay``, for example.
 This command will need the ``KAYOBE_VAULT_PASSWORD`` environment variable to be set when secrets are encrypted with Ansible Vault.
-See the next section for details.
+See the previous section for details.

 .. code-block:: console
    :substitutions: